Azure/azure-ai-cli/README.md

     git clone https://github.com/Azure/azure-ai-cli
     code azure-ai-cli
     ```
-3. Click the button "Reopen in Dev Containers", if it does not appear open the command pallete (`Ctrl+Shift+P` on Windows/Linux, `Cmd+Shift+P` on Mac) and run the `Dev Containers: Reopen in Container` command
+3. Click the button "Reopen in Dev Containers", if it does not appear open the command pallete (`Ctrl+Shift+P` on Windows/Linux, `Cmd+Shift+P` on macOS) and run the `Dev Containers: Reopen in Container` command

 </div><div class="content" id="content3">